tobiasbp/k8s-db-backup/README.md

 not exit on an error, but will report a non 0 exit code after all backups have been attempted.

-Logging is to _standard out_ only, unless a log file is specified with the flag _--log-file_, in which case messages are also logged to the file.
+Local logging is to _standard out_ only, unless a log file is specified with the flag _--log-file_, in which case messages are also logged to the file.
 The configuration file is _/etc/backups.yaml_ unless a file is specified with the flag _--config_.